hablethedev/moosescript/README.md

-# Minescript
+# Moosescript

 ## Introduction

-**Minescript** is a platform for controlling and interacting with Minecraft using scripts written in Python and other scripting languages.
+**Moosescript** is a platform for controlling and interacting with Minecraft using scripts written in Python and other scripting languages.
 It is implemented as mod for [Fabric](https://fabricmc.net/), [Forge](https://files.minecraftforge.net/net/minecraftforge/forge/), and [NeoForge](https://neoforged.net/).